charadata/charadata.github.io/index.md

 ## Areas of expertise

 ✅ **HEDIS and eCQM compliance**
 Streamline reporting and improve quality measures.
-Assistance with NCQA accreditation.
+Assistance with NCQA accreditation and HSAG audits.

 ✅ **Customized risk scoring**
 Predict patient risk with cutting-edge machine learning or Centers for Medicare and Medicaid Services (CMS) models.